October 11th, 2013

-Today will be mostly sunny with a high near 90.
-Winds will be from the south-southeast at 10 to 15 mph.
+Today will be mostly sunny with a high near 87.
+Winds will be from the west at 5 to 15 mph.

-Expect partly cloudy skies tonight, with a low around 69 and winds remaining in the south-southeast at 10 to 15 mph.
+Expect partly cloudy skies tonight, with a low around 61 and southwest winds around 5 mph.

 Visit weather.gov to learn more.

 Sweetwater and Snyder both know how to score with their spread offenses.

 And both teams have had an extra week to get ready for Fridayâ€™s District 4-3A opener in Snyder, where the winner could have an early leg up on grabbing one of the four playoff spots available starting this year.

 Sweetwater has a better record (2-3) than Snyder (1-4), but the Tigersâ€™ record is a bit deceptive.
 Theyâ€™ve been in every game theyâ€™ve played so far and could easily be 5-0, since all four losses have come in the final minute and have been by a total of nine points.

 Roscoe is trying to return its football program to the heights it enjoyed for most of the 1990s and the first decade of the 2000s, when the Plowboys were regularly competing for district titles and making annual trips to the playoffs â€” 13 straight from 1998 through 2010.